H-Studio logo

 Important tools at a glance:

-• Regulatory Compliance Tools: Automatically check whether internal processes meet current data protection and industry regulations
+• Regulatory compliance tools check whether internal processes meet current data-protection and industry regulations.

-• Debt Collection Software: Automates dunning processes and reduces bad debt through structured escalation chains
+• Debt-collection software automates dunning and reduces bad debt through structured escalation chains.

 Pro tip: Automation doesn't replace legal responsibility.
 Every AI-generated analysis, every automatically created contract, and every compliance review must be controlled by a qualified person with legal competence.
 Plan these control steps firmly into your processes before deploying legaltech solutions in production.